History of the Jews in Kyiv: 19th and early 20th century

-During the Russian Revolution and the Ukrainian War of Independence the city switched hands several times with new pogroms against the Jews.
+After the Revolution of 1917

+Following the outbreak of World War I and the Russian Revolution, millions of Jews found refuge in the city fleeing from conflict zones.
+Jews living in Kyiv were granted national autonomy by the Ukrainian authorities, and Jewish political parties played an important role in the country's government.
+However, this didn't prevent a new wave of pogroms during the Ukrainian War of Independence, when the city switched hands several times.
 After the establishment of the Ukrainian SSR the Jewish population grew rapidly and reached approximately 224,000 people in 1939.

 At the beginning of the Nazi invasion of the Soviet Union most Jews escaped from the city.
-The remaining 33,771 Jews were concentrated in Babi Yar, and were executed by shooting on September 29-30th 1941, in an act that became one of the most notorious episodes of the Holocaust.
+The remaining 33,771 Jews were concentrated in Babyn Yar, and were executed by shooting on September 29-30th 1941, in an act that became one of the most notorious episodes of the Holocaust.
 Another 15,000 Jews were murdered in the same place during 1941–1942.

 After the war, the surviving Jews returned to the city.
 On September 4–7, 1945 a pogrom took place and around one hundred Jews were beaten, of whom thirty-six were hospitalized and five died of wounds.

 In 1946, there was only one operating synagogue in Kyiv.
 The last rabbi to officiate in Kyiv was Rabbi Panets, who retired in 1960 and died in 1968; a new rabbi was not appointed.
 After the collapse of the Soviet Union in 1991, most of the Jewish population emigrated from Kyiv.
-After Ukrainian independence, there was a revival of Jewish community life, with the establishment of two Jewish schools and a memorial in Babi Yar, where an official ceremony is held every year.
+After Ukrainian independence, there was a revival of Jewish community life, with the establishment of two Jewish schools and a memorial in Babyn Yar, where an official ceremony is held every year.

-Today there are approximately 40,000 Jews in Kyiv, with two major religious communities: Chabad (rabbi Jonathan Markovitch); and Karlin.
-Two major synagogues, the JCC Beit Menachem and the Great Choral Synagogue, serve these communities.
+Today there are approximately 40,000 Jews in Kyiv, with two major religious communities: Chabad in both the city center and in the Padol neighborhood, and Karlin.
+Two major synagogues, the Brodsky Choral Synagogue and the Great Choral Synagogue, serve these communities.The Chief Rabbi of Kyiv, Rabbi Jonathan Markovitch, a key figure in the Chabad community, has led efforts to strengthen Jewish life in the city since 2000, overseeing religious, educational, and humanitarian initiatives.

 Antisemitism

 Kyiv Rabbi Jonathan Markovitch chose to move his daughter's wedding to Israel, fearing that the guests would be victimized in the chaos during the Ukrainian revolution of 2014.
 The pro-Russian Ukrainians and the Ukraine-government supporters blamed each other for the exacting situation of the Jews of Kyiv, but the leaders of Ukraine's Jewish community judged that recent anti-Semitic provocations in the Crimea, including graffiti on a synagogue in Crimea's capital that read “Death to the Zhids,” were the handiwork of pro-Russian Ukrainians.
 Rabbi Yaakov Dov Bleich, who presides over Ukraine's Jewish Federation, signed a letter asking Russia to end its aggression, and compared the current climate in Crimea to that of pre-Anschluss Austria.
-The memorial Menorah in Babi Yar was desecrated twice with a sprayed swastika, during Rosh Hashana and a couple of months later.
-During June 2015, there was an explosion in a Jewish-owned shop in Kyiv.
-An extreme right-wing organization claimed responsibility for the incident.
-Later that month, the memorial Menorah in Babi Yar was desecrated again.